samadhicsec/threatware-docs/docs/source/create/components.md

 - any system or service they got provisioned or on-boarded (e.g. a cloud database, SaaS service) should be considered a component
 - any system they own or operate (e.g. Kubernetes cluster) should be considered a component

 Components often correspond to deployable units' of artifacts.
-The level of granularity of a sub-system that constitutes a Component should lean towards a single deployable thing e.g. a Kubernetes Pod and not the individual containers, a contrainer hosted in ECS, a combined web and application server (if co-hosted), a OS process but not its libraries etc.
+The level of granularity of a sub-system that constitutes a Component should lean towards a single deployable thing e.g. a Kubernetes Pod and not the individual containers, a container hosted in ECS, a combined web and application server (if co-hosted), a OS process but not its libraries etc.

 Start at a higher level and break apart Components as required.
 When populating the threat model it often becomes apparent that it would be easier to express an authentication method, or an asset storage location, or threat or control, if a specific sub-system was called out as a Component, so it's unusual to get the list of Components complete on a first draft of a threat model, and the table becomes more complete as iterative work on the threat model happens.